mesos/logstash/README.md

 Specifically, it accepts a Mesos offer if the offered slave does not yet have Logstash running, and the offer has enough resources to run Logstash.
-This does not guarantee the presence of Logstash on every slave, but we believe that most clusters will gain high allocation (TODO why?).
+This does not guarantee the presence of Logstash on every slave, but we believe that most clusters will gain high allocation (TODO why: because of reserved resources for the `logstash` role).

 # Running